simogasp/travisTests/README.md

-# travisTests
+# testing travis
-testing travis features
+Just a collection to easily test travis features